 - If the person actually causes physical injury to the witness, then the person is guilty of aggravated criminal contempt, which is a class D felony

 This is just one practical example of criminal contempt.
 There are many situations in which someone could be charged with first degree, second degree or aggravated contempt.

 You Need Someone Fighting For Your Defense

-Criminal Contempt, in all forms, is a serious accusation.
-Not only can a person accused of Criminal Contempt go to jail, but judges also routinely set bail or remand people for Criminal Contempt because they believe by being in contempt of the court’s orders and rulings, the person is likely to violate other orders by the court.
+Criminal contempt, in all forms, is a serious accusation.
+Not only can a person accused of criminal contempt go to jail, but judges also routinely set bail or remand people for criminal contempt because they believe by being in contempt of the court’s orders and rulings, the person is likely to violate other orders given by the court.

-Despite the seriousness of the accusations, there are defenses and a good Manhattan criminal defense attorney can help.
-Call 212-349-2200 or send us an email to arrange your free consultation at Law Office of John Buza, P.C..
+Despite the seriousness of the accusations, there are defenses and a good criminal defense attorney can help.
+Call 212-710-5166 or send us an email to arrange your free consultation with an experienced legal advocate at our firm.